gomezlucas/Ssh-github/README.md

 8) Click on **New SSH Key button**
 ![Step 3](https://github.com/gomezlucas/Ssh-github/blob/main/images/3.png)

 9) Complete the Title field and paste the public key copied in the 6th step.
-Accept.
+Add new Key.
 ![Step 4](https://github.com/gomezlucas/Ssh-github/blob/main/images/4.png)

 10) In Git bash, test the connection